-To bring all the data together, you can use OWOX BI Pipeline.
-It allows for sending unsampled data from Google Analytics directly to Google BigQuery in real time.
-The data from other services (CRM, email services, call tracking services etc.) can be imported as well, either automatically or manually.
+To bring all the data together, you can use the OWOX BI Pipeline.
+It allows you to automatically collect raw unsampled data from advertising services directly to Google BigQuery in real-time.
+You can also collect the data from basically any data source - sales CRM, email services, call tracking tools, etc.

 Don’t worry too much about SQL anyway.
-Developers only create queries once, and subsequently the data in Google Sheets is updated automatically or on demand:
+Data Professionals can create queries once, and subsequently the data in Google Sheets is updated automatically or on demand:

 - You can create reports of any structure.

 - You can process any amount of data very quickly.